 What You Can Do

-4. Take the actions they recommend.
+4. Take the actions they recommend, or that make sense to you.
 Whether it's ordering and passing out flyers, signing their petitions, making phone calls, boycotting a product, sharing a video, or another action they suggest, look to them to find out what is needed.

 There are so many outstanding organizations doing important work to make a difference in our world.
 Below is a list of those we recommend for our campers, or anyone who wants to get involved with a particular cause, to get involved with.